trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ------------------------------------------------------

-While the post-push CI and Nightly testing processes using ``ctest -S`` scripts using `TRIBITS_CTEST_DRIVER()`_ (see `TriBITS CTest Driver`_) which posts results to a CDash server (see `TriBITS CDash Customizations`_) is a very attractive testing system with many advantages, setting up a CDash server can be a bit difficult and a CDash server can require non-trivial storage and CPU resources (due to the MySQL DB of test results) and requires some amount of extra maintenance.
+While the post-push CI and Nightly testing processes using ``ctest -S`` scripts using `TRIBITS_CTEST_DRIVER()`_ (see `TriBITS CTest/CDash Driver`_) which posts results to a CDash server (see `TriBITS CDash Customizations`_) is a very attractive testing system with many advantages, setting up a CDash server can be a bit difficult and a CDash server can require non-trivial storage and CPU resources (due to the MySQL DB of test results) and requires some amount of extra maintenance.
 As an intermediate approach, one can consider just using the project's `checkin-test.py`_ script to implement basic post-push CI and/or Nightly testing servers using simple cron jobs and some other helper scripts.
 The ``checkin-test.py`` script will robustly pull new commits, configure the project, build, run tests, and send out emails with results and pass/fail.
 A bunch of builds can be run at once using multiple builds specified in the ``--default-builds``, ``--st-extra-builds``, and ``--extra-build`` arguments, or different invocations of the ``checkin-test.py`` script can be run in parallel for better machine utilization.